mapbender/mapbender-starter/README.md

 To install Mapbender from this Git-repository, please read the guide of the [Git-based installation](http://doc.mapbender.org/en/book/installation/installation_git.html) ([in German](http://doc.mapbender.org/de/book/installation/installation_git.html)).

-## Branches

-The current version of Mapbender is based on the [release/3.0.6 branch](https://github.com/mapbender/mapbender-starter/tree/release/3.0.5).
-The master branch will reflect the changes of the [current releases](https://github.com/mapbender/mapbender-starter/releases) while the develop branch might contain new features.

 ## Components

 Our code is maintained using git and hosted at Github.
 We split up our code into several parts: